John Mayer Ponders the Concept of Time

-Thirst prince and erstwhile beauty vlogger John Mayer is currently touring with the Grateful Dead offshoot band Dead & Company, so it should come as no surprise that the now-good guy is smoking a lot of weed as he struggles to wrap his brain around this crazy thing we call time.
+Thirst prince and erstwhile beauty vlogger John Mayer is currently touring with the Grateful Dead-offshoot band Dead & Company, so it should come as no surprise that the now-good guy is smoking a lot of weed as he struggles to wrap his brain around this crazy thing we call time.
 When asked about his return to pop music in a new interview with Rolling Stone, the 39-year-old said, “In a lot of ways, it’s 2003 again, and in a lot of ways it might as well be the year 3000.”

-Mayer went on to call Ed Sheeran a “star athlete” with a “monster” right hand, and noted that he’s not sure if he has the same opportunities as the younger-than-him Sheeran, who is only 26.
+Mayer went on to call Ed Sheeran a “star athlete” with a “monster” right hand, and noted that he’s not sure if he has the opportunities as the younger-than-him Sheeran, who is only 26.
 “It’s funny, I was 31 for 8 years, then I became 39,” he explained, which makes perfect sense if you’re high enough.
 Mayer added, “The older I get, the more I realize you don’t have to embody everything you love.
 Does that sound depressing?
-Or does that sound right?” before going on a tangent about the Secret Service.
+Or does that sound right?,” before going on a tangent about the Secret Service.

 Per Rolling Stone: